kencodest/password-generator/README.md

 Never use an insecure password again.
-Use this password generator to generate random password
+Use this password generator to generate random passwords